meltano/handbook/src/_data-team/data-classification.md

 - Anonymized data that nevertheless qualifies as PII, due to meeting one or more of these conditions:
   - The person's age is listed and that age is over 91.
   - The person's zip code is used.
   - Anonymized data provided has too-small 'n' to properly protect identities of those persons.
+(Generally 'n' must be >=5.)

 ### Level 4: Highly Restricted